The application deadline is Wednesday, Jan. 3, 2019.

 - Infectious Diseases 2B (six weeks): This is an intermediate learning experience with an emphasis on Infection Prevention Practices.
 The RPD prioritizes on coaching and facilitating the resident’s provision of patient care activities on patients staffed by ID consult service.
 The resident will have an opportunity to collaborate with the Epidemiology and Infection Prevention (EIP) Team through weekly work meetings and collaborate with the EIP team on infection prevention policies and/or strategies to prevent transmission of infections as opportunities are identified.

-- Infectious Diseases 3 (four weeks): This is the final and independent learning experience for the resident to assume the comprehensive role of Infectious Diseases Pharmacist and Antimicrobial Stewardship Pharmacist.
+- Infectious Diseases #3 (four weeks): This is the final and independent learning experience for the resident to assume the comprehensive role of Infectious Diseases Pharmacist and Antimicrobial Stewardship Pharmacist.
 The RPD prioritizes on facilitation of the resident’s provision of patient care activities on patients staffed by ID consult service and respond inquiries by pharmacists and other health care providers.
-The resident will carry the infectious diseases pharmacist's pager during this learning experience.
+The resident will carry the Infectious Diseases Pharmacist’ pager during this learning experience.

 Preceptor: Helen S. Lee, PharmD-AQ-ID